Top 10 Miniature Duck Breeds

 She used her own duck, a Penciled Runner, to mate with a Rouen Drake, which resulted in the birth of a Mallard and ultimately led to the creation of this breed.

 The bodies of Khaki Campbell ducks might be khaki brown, black, mudpies, or white, while their beak and legs are dark.
-These Miniature duck breeds are of a smaller size.
+These miniature duck breeds are smaller.

 They start out at about 4 pounds and can get up to 5 pounds by the time they reach maturity.
 These Miniature duck breeds are dual-purpose breeds that produce meat and eggs.